Toric varieties of Loday's associahedra and noncommutative cohomological field theories: Introduction

 \subsection{Layout}

 The paper is organised as follows.
 In Section \ref{sec:recollections}, we recall some definitions used throughout the paper; for notions that are specific to particular sections, we defer the recollection until the corresponding section on some occasions.
 In Section \ref{sec:nc-gerst-bv}, we define noncommutative versions of the operads of Gerstenhaber algebras and Batalin--Vilkovisky algebras.
 In Section \ref{sec:minimal-model-ncBV}, we compute the minimal model of the operad $\ncBV$ of noncommutative Batalin--Vilkovisky algebras; at this stage the operad of noncommutative gravity algebras enters the game.
 In Section \ref{sec:three-ncHyperCom}, we present three constructions of the operad $\ncHyperCom$, the algebraic definition mentioned above and two geometric definitions, via brick manifolds and via wonderful models of subspace arrangements.
-In Section \ref{sec:Givental}, we develop the intersection theory on brick manifolds, and define a noncommutative analogue of the Givental group action on CohFTs.
+In Section \ref{sec:Givental}, we develop the intersection theory on brick manifolds, define a noncommutative version of the notion of a cohomological field theory, and explain that noncommutative cohomological field theories have a rich Givental-like group of symmetries.
 In Section \ref{sec:applications}, we discuss several applications and further questions prompted by our results.
 First, we obtain a definition of B\"orjeson products via the Givental action and discuss a connection between those products and noncommutative Frobenius bialgebras.
 Second, we utilise the Givental action to prove that the operad $\ncHyperCom$ represents the homotopy quotient of the operad $\ncBV$ by $\Delta$, and set up a framework in which we can conjecture a precise geometric version of that statement in the spirit of \cite{KSV,Zwi93}.
 In Section \ref{sec:RealCase}, we use the viewpoint of wonderful model of subspace arrangements to compute the homology operad of the real brick operad, obtaining noncommutative counterparts of the key results of \cite{EHKR10}.
 Finally, in the Appendix, we provide an alternative proof of a result of Escobar \cite{Escobar2014}, who established that brick manifolds are toric varieties of Loday polytopes.